 The Sutras (sacred writings), which come from Buddha’s teachings, help the person understand these truths.
 There are both Theraveda Sutras (Pali Canon) and Mahayana Sutras.
 The Tibetans are Vajrayana and use the Kanyur.

 Theraveda?
 Mahayana?
 Vajrayana?
 What are those?

 Different branches of Buddhism.
-SEND works with all three of them.
-About 56 percent of Buddhists are Mahayana, and they live mostly in China and East Asia.
+About 56 percent of Buddhists are Mahayana, and they live mostly in East Asia.
 Theravada Buddhism is found mostly in Southeast Asia and represents 38 percent of the Buddhist population.
 The remaining 6 percent are Vajrayana Buddhists who live in Tibet, Mongolia and Russia.

 Is Buddha considered a god?

 No, Buddha is not a god.
 Buddhism started in 500 BC.
 Siddhartha Gautama (Buddha) was a prince whose father forbade him from going outside the palace.
 The prince snuck out and was bothered by the sight of an old man, a dead person, a sick person, and a monk.
 He left the palace to seek truth and was enlightened with the Four Noble Truths.
 He began to teach these concepts to those around him.
 Siddhartha Gautama never claimed to be a god; indeed, he denied any claim to divinity.
 He was a human being who said he had been enlightened and desired to show the way/path to others.